 While leather is a great choice, it can be a bit pricier than other types of fabrics.
 If leather is not in your budget (or you aesthetic) but you still want a stylish and durable sofa, stick with fabrics that have a tight weave.
 Microfiber, canvas, and even denim are great choices for pet-friendly fabrics.

-Microfiber is a great option for your next pet-friendly sofa because it has a very close-knit weave that makes the fabric more water-resistant and easy to clean.
+A microfiber couch is a great option for your next pet-friendly sofa because it has a very close-knit weave that makes the fabric more water-resistant and easy to clean.
 It has a soft finish and a slight texturing that looks chic and modern, and since it is a synthetic fabric, it comes in a wider range of colors.
 Canvas is an excellent option as well since it holds up better to cleaning solutions than other types of fabrics.

 While typically, you would want to avoid open-weave fabrics, such as tweed, or more absorbent fabrics like velvet, many furniture retailers offer premium or performance fabrics that are designed to be water-repellent and abrasion-resistant.
 West Elm has a number of high-performance velvet options (as well as performance-washed canvas fabrics) that come in a variety of posh colors, and almost all of their collections have the option to select one of their high-performance fabrics.